Team207-S2024/team207-s2024/assignments/teamorganization.md

 ## Roles and Responsibilities

 <p align="center">
-<i>Table 2: A list of roles and responsibilities that each member has currently pledged to.</i>
+Table 2: A list of roles and responsibilities that each member has currently pledged to.
 </p>

 <div align="center">